ntrtd/d365-agent/docs/guides/connecting-d365.md

 ## Error Handling
 *   **D365 MCP Server (`.NET`):** Tool implementations should catch exceptions from the OData client (e.g., `DataServiceQueryException`, `DataServiceClientException`) and return structured `McpResponse` objects with `isError: true` and informative error content.
-*   **Application Orchestration Layer (TypeScript LangGraph):** When using `d365-agent-mcpclient-ts`, check `response.isError` and handle errors appropriately within the LangGraph nodes to manage the state machine's flow (e.g., transition to an error state, retry, or request human intervention).
+*   **Application Orchestration Layer (TypeScript LangGraph):** When using `d365-agent-mcpclient-ts`, LangGraph nodes should check `response.isError` (or handle exceptions from the client).
+Errors should be managed within the LangGraph flow (e.g., updating the agent's state with an `errorMessage`, transitioning to an error-handling node, or requesting human intervention).
+*   **User Interface (`d365-agent-ui`):** Errors propagated to the LangGraph agent's state (e.g., in an `errorMessage` field) will be reflected in the UI via `useCoAgent`.
+Generative UI can be used to present these errors to the user in a clear and actionable way.

-This layered approach ensures that D365 interactions are robustly handled by the .NET OData client within a dedicated MCP server, while the TypeScript-based orchestration layer can interact with it in a standardized way.
+This layered approach ensures that D365 interactions are robustly handled by the .NET OData client within a dedicated MCP server, while the TypeScript-based orchestration layer can interact with it in a standardized way, and the UI can present results and errors effectively.